 However, since psychological injuries are not easy to quantify, proving them in court can be difficult.
-It’s advised to enlist the expertise of a Miami personal injury attorney skilled at building strong cases for clients, for optimal recovery of damages in a personal injury case.
-Our Florida personal injury team answers some basic questions about emotional distress below.
+It’s advised to enlist the expertise of a Miami personal injury attorney skilled at building strong cases for clients, for optimal recovery of all physical and psychological damages in a personal injury case.
+Our Miami personal injury team answers some basic questions about emotional distress below.

-What is Emotional Distress and Emotional Distress Damages?
+What are Emotional Distress and Emotional Distress Damages?

 After an accident, personal injury victims should document any signs of emotional distress by writing down their feelings and the effects their physical injuries have on their daily lives regardless of how minimal.
 If possible, victims should seek medical treatment from a doctor or psychologist and inform them of any psychological symptoms they have experienced following the accident.